joekitsmith/apex-res/README.md

 ## Deployment

-Deployment is currently controlled using docker compose.
+Deployment is controlled using docker compose.

 Linux users can install docker and docker compose by following the instructions [here](https://docs.docker.com/compose/install/).
 Windows users will first need to install WSL2 and then follow the Linux instructions.